djasmit/redback-smartbike-mobile-front-end/README.md

 **No device?**
 key 'w' to run in the browser

-# To contribute to poject
+# To contribute to project

 1. Fork the repository